Moroccan Mystery Tour

-A Tour of the Moroccan Sahara with Chris Scott, author of Morocco Overland
+A Motorcycle tour of the Moroccan Sahara with Chris Scott, author of Morocco Overland

 The road fires south from Marrakesh and twists up the Atlas mountains, past Morocco’s oldest mosque, an abandoned film set, and an off-road detour to a village with no name, in a hidden oasis valley.